What is Qelbree?

 - is breastfeeding or plans to breastfeed.
 It is not known if Qelbree passes into breastmilk.
 Talk to your healthcare provider about the best way to feed the baby during treatment.

-- Tell your healthcare provider about all the medicines your child takes, including prescription and over-thecounter medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medicines you or your child takes, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

 Qelbree and other medicines may affect each other causing possible serious side effects.